akclifto/Retrospective_Toolkit/Research/SvgScaling.md

 These can be adjusted as needed and should be able to be used to scale to the surface of our cubes.

-Additionally, you can constraing or change the svg size with CSS using the background-size modifier:
+Additionally, you can constraints or change the SVG image size with CSS using the background-size modifier:

 `image: {
     background-size: 400px 600px